Skip to main content

 What are symptoms of low ferritin?

-Your body uses iron to help deliver oxygen to the rest of the body — including the brain, the muscles, and the lungs.
+Your body uses iron to help deliver oxygen to the rest of the body — including the brain, the muscles, and the heart and lungs.
 When ferritin is low, there’s less iron to help carry out that important role.

 • Fatigue